M-Files/Developer-Portal/Frameworks/Vault-Application-Framework.md

 #### Strong typing

-Because C# is strongly typed, the compiler will highlight incorrect usages of the API well in advanced of your users.
+Because C# is strongly typed, the compiler will highlight incorrect usages of the API well in advance of your users.
 For example: the compiler can identify if you try and pass a PropertyValue into a method that expects a TypedValue.
 This improves the quality of your solution by reducing the number of runtime errors that may be encountered.

 #### Reduction in lines of code